jdevuyst/comprehend/README.md

 ; => '([1 [1]] [1 [2]])
 ```

 It's also possible to make subcollections opaque.
-This allows you to add a map such as `{:username "jdoe", :posts small-vector, :login-history ^:opaque big-vector}` without incurring the cost of indexing `big-vector`.
+This allows you to add a map such as `{:username "jdoe", :posts small-vector, :login-history ^::c/opaque big-vector}` without incurring the cost of indexing `big-vector`.

 Indexed sets are considered equivalent (modulo `=`) iff they index identical facts.
 Thus, `(c/indexed-set [1])` and `(c/indexed-set ^::c/opaque [1])` are considered different.
 Indexed sets are never equal to native Clojure sets.